cagov/github-tree-push/github-tree-push-module/README.md

 ### Alternate tree setup for Pull Requests

 There are many options for sending your content as a Pull Request.
+Detailed options [Below](#pull-request-options).

 ```js
 let tree1 = new treePush(token, {